-Roasting vegetables not only brings out their fantastic flavors, but it’s a hands-off technique.
+Roasting vegetables brings out their fantastic flavors and it’s a hands-off technique.
 While the vegetables are in the oven, work on the rest of your meal.
 For lunch, I served the Ratatouille over brown rice for a vegan, gluten-free option.
 It’s also good served with pasta.
 I use brown rice noodles, but use your favorite kind.

 Roasted ratatouille is also good as a side dish for roast chicken or fish.
 You could even fold the leftovers into an omelet or use them to top crisp, baked crostini spread with goat cheese as an appetizer or snack.